Skip to content

 Cat Paws Are Extremely Sensitive

-However, this does not mean that touching the paws is generally unpleasant for the animals.
-Some cats even love being massaged on their paws and between the pads.
-Some even push their paw into their owner’s face to demand attention.
+However, this does not mean that touches on the paw are generally unpleasant for the animals.
+Some cats even love to be massaged on their paws and between the pads.
+Some even push their paw into their owner’s face to demand touches.
 This usually requires a lot of trust.

 Injuries to the Paw

 Cats can generally hide pain well.
-Therefore, it may go unnoticed for a long time if they have a paw injury.
+Therefore, it may go unnoticed for a long time if the animals have an injury to the paw.
 Some don’t even limp if they have stepped on something like a burr.
-If a cat that usually liked having its paws touched suddenly shows defensive behavior, a paw injury is likely.
+If a cat that usually enjoys being touched on the paws suddenly shows defensive behavior, a paw injury is likely.

-A very sad reason why some cats don’t want their paws touched is if their claws have been removed.
+A very sad reason why some cats do not want to be touched on the paws is if their claws have been removed.
 Fortunately, this practice has been banned in Germany for years.
 However, there are still cases where cats have had their claws removed.
 Especially animals adopted from abroad may have suffered this cruel fate, as in other countries, particularly the U.S., the so-called “declawing” is still allowed.

 Bad Experiences

-If a cat has experienced pain when its paw was touched, it usually won’t allow it again.
-A main trigger is when owners try to trim the cat’s claws themselves.
-Especially with dark claws, it’s hard to see where the so-called “quick” (the blood-filled part of the cat’s claw) begins.
-Cutting too deep is very painful for the animal and can even cause heavy bleeding.
+If a cat has once experienced pain when its paw was touched, it usually won’t allow it again.
+A main trigger is when owners try to cut the cat’s claws themselves.
+Especially with dark claws, it is difficult to see where the so-called “quick” (the blood-filled part of the cat’s claw) begins.
+Cutting too deeply is very painful for the animal and can even cause heavy bleeding.

-But cats that get their claws caught somewhere, tear them out, and then associate the situation with their human, who was just trying to help, often won’t tolerate having their paw touched anymore.
+But cats that get their claws caught somewhere, tear them out, and then associate the situation with their human, who was just trying to help, often no longer tolerate having their paw touched.

 More on the topic